 How do I know if it's right for me?

 You need to look at unplanned downtime costs and predictive maintenance program costs and weigh the numbers against one another.
-Even if you do decide to go with predictive maintenance, it could be the case that you'll want a mixed maintenance program, where some assets are just on PMs and others are covered by predictive maintenance software.
+Even if you do decide to go with predictive maintenance, it could be the case that you'll want a mixed maintenance program, where some assets are just on PMs and others are covered by preventive maintenance software.

 Which leads us to the next question: With a mix maintenance program, which assets are worth covering with predictive maintenance?
 It'll vary from industry to industry, and the size of your operation will also be a factor.
 So, let's take an example that's not industry-specific and look at some of what goes into the decision-making process.